patching...

-Daniel is an avid boater and angler, and can often be seen cruising Barnegat Bay, searching for fluke and striped bass in the Manasquan River or somewhere a few miles off the beach drifting over an artificial reef.
-He hopes to be Patch's first editor to file a few stories from the middle of the ocean.
+Daniel is an avid boater and angler who keeps his boat in Manahawkin, and can often be seen cruising Barnegat Bay, hunting for fluke and striped bass or cruising somewhere a few miles off the beach drifting over an artificial reef.

 Beliefs